deepskilling/RUSTSCAN/README.md

 - Inspired by Nmap
 - Built with Rust and Tokio
-- Uses pnet for packet crafting (future enhancement)
+- Uses pnet for production-quality packet crafting and parsing
+- Full IPv4 and IPv6 support

 ## 🗺️ Roadmap